george-labs/george-backend-hiring/docs/assumptions.md

 - so let's assume it will be small enough to fit in memory
 - there is no specification about the encoding of the file
 - so let's assume it will be ASCII encoded
-- let's assume that the file will be in application resources directory
+- let's assume that the file will be in directory where the application is run
 - if file is found than assume that it is valid

+## Iteration 3